 - Adjust the search type to Exact match (2).

 - Enter the 404 code in the search field and hit the Search button.

 - If there are any 404 entries within your account, they will now be visible.

 Here we see the exact links that triggered the 404 error (1).
-On the right (2) you can see the number of times the 404 was triggered (C) and the number of unique sources that triggered the error (S).
-The entry with the most unique sources will be on top.
-The top ones are the links you want to fix first, as most of your site visitors encounter them.
+On the right (2), you can see the number of times the 404 was triggered (C) and the number of unique sources that triggered the error (S).
+The entry with the most distinct sources will be on top.
+The top ones are the links you want to fix first, as most site visitors encounter them.